 The Last Overland – History revisted

 In 1955, Tim Slessor drove across the world in a Land Rover.
 He was part of the Oxford and Cambridge Far Eastern Expedition.
 At the end of the trip, one car was dismantled, and the ‘Oxford’, Tim’s car, made its way to the mid-Atlantic island of St Helena.
 In 2017, it was discovered, returned to UK to be renovated and revitalised.
 Now, Alex Bescoby and Tim Slessor want to re-create the journey in reverse – the Last Overland, from Singapore to the UK in 115 days.
-They’ll be arriving at Folkestone’s Harbour Arm on December 14th.
+On 14th December 2019, they arrived at Folkestone’s Harbour Arm.
 Folkelife spoke to Alex to find out more about this historic journey.

 “I read Tim’s book about his journey when I was at university.
 I’ve done a lot of wild and crazy journeys, making films in many different places in the world.
 But to have the opportunity to meet Tim and recreate this journey is a dream of a lifetime.”